A formula for the Voevodsky motive of the moduli stack of vector bundles on a curve: Introduction

 \subsection{Summary of the results and methods in this paper}

+In this paper, we prove the conjectural formula in \cite{HPL} under the assumption that $R = \QQ$.
+The main idea is to replace the Quot schemes with Flag-Quot schemes, which are generalisations of Quot schemes that allow flags of sheaves and then to describe the transition maps using these Flag-Quot schemes without using Bia{\l}ynicki-Birula decompositions.
+The idea to use Flag-Quot schemes was inspired by a result of Laumon in \cite{laumon} and its application in a paper of Heinloth to study the cohomology of the moduli space of Higgs bundles using Hecke modification stacks \cite{Heinloth_LaumonBDay}.

-The main result in this paper is Theorem \ref{main thm}.
-Our starting point is Theorem \ref{thm old main}, where as we assume that $C$ has a rational point $x$ we can take the divisor $D := x$ and we write $\Div_{n,d}(l):= \Div_{n,d}(lx)$.
+To prove Theorem \ref{main thm}, our starting point is Theorem \ref{thm old main}, where as we assume that $C$ has a rational point $x$ we can take the divisor $D := x$ and write $\Div_{n,d}(l):= \Div_{n,d}(lx)$.
 We replace the Quot schemes $\Div_{n,d}(l)$ with smooth projective Flag-Quot schemes

-The natural map $ \FDiv_{n,d}(l) \ra \Div_{n,d}(l)$ is small and is a $S_{nl-d}$-principal bundle over the open subset consisting of subsheaves $\cE \subset \cO_X(lx)^{\oplus n}$ with torsion quotient that has support consisting of $nl-d$ distinct points.
+The natural map $ \FDiv_{n,d}(l) \ra \Div_{n,d}(l)$ is small and is a $S_{nl-d}$-principal bundle over the open subset consisting of subsheaves $\cE \subset \cO_C(lx)^{\oplus n}$ with torsion quotient that has support consisting of $nl-d$ distinct points.
 Using these facts, we relate the motives of these two varieties as follows.

 \begin{thm} There is an induced $S_{nl-d}$-action on $M(\FDiv_{n,d}(l))$ and isomorphisms

 \end{thm}